UBC-Geography/computing-resources/research-data-management/README.md

 Lossless compression provides a valuable middle ground between lossy compression and using no compression at all.
-A GeoTIFF that uses lossless compression can see varying levels of file size reduction based on the raster data and compression algorithm used.
+A GeoTIFF that uses lossless compression can see varying levels of reduction in file size based on the raster data and compression algorithm used.
 Again a single drawback is that encoding and decoding a large lossless file can require varying amounts of computing time.
 Encoding files on powerful machines can reduce encoding times while serving